Do DIY Projects Like an Electrician Using These Tools

-As a hobbyist, you need to purchase the tools and materials used by any professional Brisbane electrician.
-Whilst investing on some of them can be costly, these tools are handy when there are emergency electrical repair works.
+As a hobbyist, you need to purchase the tools and materials used by any professional electrician.
+Whilst investing in some of them can be costly, these tools are handy when there are emergency electrical repair works.
 Here are some tools and gadgets you can use for DIY projects:

 Tools every electrician use

 Pliers – Handling and cutting cables and wires can be challenging.
 You need to use side cutter diagonal and linesman pliers to cut wires and rubber insulation.
 These tools allow you to connect two wires together.
 They are also used to bend or twist wires, especially those made of solid copper.

 Screwdrivers and nut drivers – Many electrical devices use screws and nuts to connect and fasten wires.
 There are models that come in a set of drivers in different sites that are attached to a handle.
 Just make sure the handles provide insulation to prevent you from exposure to live wires.

 Wire strippers – These tools are used to cut the rubber insulation in wires.
 Some models are specially designed to cut different wire sizes for various uses.